 Valve will remain open for set time (ms) to reach desired volume.
 User must measure dispensed volume to determine if time that valve remains open is correct.
-If delivered volume is not enough, valve open time can be increased (ms).
+If delivered volume is not enough, valve open time can be opened for more time (ms).
 Customers typically measure dispensed volume with a calibrated pipette.